abhina2211/singtelCodeAssignment/Readme.md

 # singtelCodeAssignment
-Repository containing code assignment for Java developer
+Code assignment for java developers

-Problem A.1
+# Readme.md for the solutions of assignment given

-1. In the given code though the sing method is been called it was never defined.
-Defined sing() method in Bird class.
+Problem A.1 - Similar to the fly() method we can define the sing() method in Bird class 1.b - To optimize the code for maintainability we can take out the Animal and Bird class from the main Solution.java and create separate files for these.
-2. To make the code maintainable we can split the class as follows:
+Source folder would look like

- 1. Animal.java
+Solution.java
- 2. Bird.java
+Animal.java
- 3. Solution.java
+Bird.java